shagun25bai10074-oss/digital-literacy/README.md

 Registration number-25BAI10074

-## PROJECT OVERVIEW

-This project focuses on developing essential digital literacy skills required for students in today’s technology-driven world.
-It covers key areas such as effective communication, online platforms, professional presence, and cybersecurity awareness.
-The objective of this project is to help students understand how to use digital tools responsibly, safely, and productively in both academic and professional contexts.

-Throughout the project, various tasks were completed to build practical knowledge.
-These included creating a digital presentation, setting up a professional online portfolio, engaging with different digital platforms, writing formal emails following proper etiquette, and studying cybercrime through a real-life phishing case.
-Each task helped enhance important skills such as communication, critical thinking, digital responsibility, and online safety.

-A key part of this project was understanding phishing attacks and learning how to prevent them.
-This included identifying suspicious emails and links, avoiding sharing personal or financial information, using strong passwords and two-factor authentication, and being cautious while using online payment systems.
-Awareness of secure practices, especially for UPI transactions, was also emphasized.

-Overall, this project has provided valuable hands-on experience and improved my confidence in using digital technologies effectively.
-The knowledge gained will be useful for academic growth, career development and maintaining responsible digital behaviour.
+## Project Overview :-
+This project is about creating a Digital Literacy Portfolio.
+The main goal is to help students understand the world and use it well.
+This includes making online profiles being responsible when communicating online and staying safe online.
+As a Student Digital Ambassador my job is to help peers use tools in a responsible and efficient way.
+I promote online behavior and encourage professional communication, create awareness about cyber security and digital ethics.

+The project involves doing five tasks based on parts of the course.
+Each task focuses on a part of digital literacy.
+The tasks are about coding platforms, online communication, social media responsibility, safety and case study analysis.
+The repository contains completed assignments, checklists, emails, forms, and reports prepared during the project.

+The Digital Literacy Portfolio helps college students improve their awareness.
+It also helps them behave online and communicate professionally online.
+The project helps students develop digital skills.
+These skills are necessary for professional and personal growth.
+The main goal of the Digital Literacy Portfolio is to help students.
+It helps them understand and navigate the world effectively.
+The project is about literacy.
+It includes creating online profiles.
+It also includes communicating and maintaining online safety and digital awareness.
+The project is about literacy.
+It helps students understand the world and they learn to use it.
+It helps students develop digital skills.

+Overall, the Digital Literacy Portfolio helps in improving technical awareness, responsible online behavior, and professional digital communication skills among college students.

-## Module summary
+## Module Summary :-

-Module 1:
+### Module 1 :
 The Digital Literacy course is designed to help beginners get comfortable with essential digital skills they can actually use in everyday life.
-It introduces tools like Canva and Prezi for creating presentations, and platforms like LinkedIn and GitHub to start building a professional online presence.
-It also includes using Google Workspace for teamwork, learning proper email etiquette, and understanding basic cybersecurity so users can stay safe online.
-Canva, especially, is very easy to use—it lets anyone create presentations, videos, posters, and more with ready-made templates, making designing feel simple and accessible even without any prior experience.
+It shows you how to use tools like Canva and Prezi to make presentations and platforms like LinkedIn and GitHub to start building a professional online presence.
+It also includes using Google Workspace to work together, learning how to write emails properly, and learning the basics of cybersecurity so that people can stay safe online.

-Module 2:
+### Module 2:

-ResearchGate, LinkedIn, GitHub, Quora, Stack Overflow, and Wiki Education are digital platforms that support learning, networking, and professional growth.
-ResearchGate helps researchers share publications and connect with peers.
-LinkedIn is used to build a professional profile and network with others.
-GitHub allows developers to manage and collaborate on coding projects.
-Quora is a platform for asking and answering questions to share knowledge.
-Stack Overflow supports programmers in solving coding problems and building expertise.
-Wiki Education helps students create and improve Wikipedia content while developing research and writing skills.
-Together, these platforms enhance digital presence and real-world skills.
+ResearchGate, LinkedIn, GitHub, Stack Overflow, and Wiki Education are all online tools that help people learn, make connections, and grow in their careers.
+Researchers can use ResearchGate to share their work and meet other researchers.
+People use LinkedIn to make a professional profile and connect with other people.
+GitHub lets developers work together on coding projects and keep track of them.
+Quora is a place where people can ask and answer questions to share what they know.
+These platforms work together to improve both digital presence and real-world skills.

-Module 3:
+### Module 3:

-Google Workspace is a set of simple online tools like Docs, Slides, Sheets, Forms, Gmail, and Meet that make it easy to create, share, and work together from anywhere.
-Docs helps with writing, Slides is great for presentations, Sheets is useful for handling data, and Forms makes collecting responses easy—all with real-time collaboration.
-Along with this, platforms like HackerRank, HackerEarth, CodeChef, and CodeTantra help students practice coding, improve problem-solving, and prepare for placements, each focusing on different aspects like competitions, learning, or assessments.
+Google Workspace is a group of easy-to-use online tools, such as Docs, Slides, Sheets, Forms, Gmail, and Meet, that let you work together, share, and create from anywhere.
+You can work together in real time on Docs to write, Slides to make presentations, Sheets to handle data, and Forms to make it easy to get answers.

-Module 4:
+### Module 4:

-Email and social media etiquette are important for maintaining a professional image and clear communication in the digital world.
-Following proper etiquette helps improve clarity, build strong relationships, and prevent misunderstandings or ethical issues.
-In email communication, using clear subject lines, polite greetings, concise content, and a respectful tone is essential.
-Timely responses and proper use of CC and BCC also contribute to effective communication.
-Using correct structure and formatting makes emails easier to read and more professional.
-Overall, good etiquette ensures respectful, efficient, and responsible communication in academic and workplace environments.
+In the digital world, it's important to have good email and social media manners to keep a professional image and clear communication.
+Following proper etiquette can help you understand things better, make friends, and avoid misunderstandings or ethical problems.
+When you send an email, it's important to use clear subject lines, polite greetings, short messages, and a respectful tone.

-Module 5:
+### Module 5:

-Cyber crimes are a growing risk where scammers use technology to steal money and personal information through methods like phishing and identity theft.
-It is important to stay alert, verify information, and protect personal data using strong passwords and safe online habits.
-Cyber crime investigation follows a structured process, from FIR registration to forensic analysis and reporting, ensuring proper evidence collection and legal action.
-This helps maintain transparency and accountability.
+Cybercrimes are becoming more common.
+Scammers use technology to steal money and personal information through phishing and identity theft, for example.
+It's important to stay alert, check facts, and use strong passwords and safe online habits to protect your personal information.
+Cybercrime investigations follow a set process, from filing an FIR to doing forensic analysis and writing a report.
+This makes sure that the right evidence is collected and that the law is followed.
-Prevention is a shared responsibility that requires awareness and caution.
-By following basic safety practices and using security tools, we can reduce risks and stay safe in the digital world.

 ## LINKS